chrilyng/chrilyng.github.com/_posts/2015-05-13-android-touch-control.md

 ### Touch input sequence
 * First you need to get the right touch inputs from inside the graphic.
 * Then you create a vector from coordinates based on a center in the middle of the circle graphic.
-* Use trigonometry to calculate the degrees that the clock should rotate based on the movement vector.
+* Use trigonometry and then pythagoras to calculate the degrees that the clock should rotate based on the movement vector.

 ![TeggTimer Demo Screenshot]({{ site.url }}/assets/TeggTimerDemo.png)

 ### Trig code:

-    // Find the lengths of the triangles sides using trig

     //Distance to center from last touch using trig double lastSide = getLastTouchX()/Math.cos(Math.atan2(getLastTouchY(), getLastTouchX()));